-Product Labels – Comes from a printer.
+Product Labels – Currently custom printed.
 Actively looking for alternatives.

-Tissue Paper + Thread – Bought new.
+Cotton Thread – Bought new.
 Can be reused by you.
-Looking for alternative or sustainable sources.
-Expected changeover in 2017.

 Printer Paper + Shipping Labels – 100% sugar cane paper.
 I recently switched to emailing PDFs for salves in order to really save the trees.

 Electricity Consumption – High.
-If things go well, I expect to lower electricity consumption by as much as 75% by 2020 by using alternative energy sources within the next 5 years.
+If things go well, I expect to lower electricity consumption by as much as 75% by 2025 by using alternative energy sources within the next 5 years.

 Carbon Footprint – Low.
 Packages are picked up at the same time the local post is delivered or dropped off while running errands.